Mitigating Biases for Instruction-following Language Models via Bias Neurons Elimination: Experiments

 \section{Experiments}

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-\paragraph{Datasets.} We conduct experiments on three social bias evaluation \citep{parrish2021bbq} datasets.
-Specifically, we utilize BBQ-SES (socio-economic status bias); BBQ-Age (Age bias); BBQ-Disability (disability status bias).
-These datasets contain inconsistent multiple candidate labels; thus, it is challenging to mitigate label bias due to the vast label space.
+\paragraph{Datasets.} We conduct experiments on three social bias question answering (SBQA) \citep{parrish2021bbq} and three natural language understanding (NLU) \citep{wang2018glue} datasets.
+Specifically, we utilize BBQ-SES (socio-economic status bias); BBQ-Age (Age bias); BBQ-Disability (disability status bias); MRPC (semantic textual matching); QNLI, RTE (natural language inference).
+BBQ datasets are QA datasets and contain inconsistent multiple candidate labels.
+For example, the BBQ-SES dataset includes labels of \textit{poor people, low-income people, the truck driver, etc,.} for minor groups, and this vast label space makes bias mitigation more challenging.
+Since BBQ datasets contain only the test set, we split them as 10\% for a development set and 90\% for a test set, and we compute bias attribution by sampling twenty instances from the development set.
+Our reported BBQ datasets performances (\S \ref{ssec:main-experiments}) for all baselines are the results of our test set split.

-\paragraph{Implementation Details.} We select the instruction-tuned Flan-T5-base\footnote{\url{https://huggingface.co/docs/transformers/model_doc/flan-t5}} \citep{chung2022scaling} as a backbone model in our study.
+\paragraph{Implementation details.} We select the instruction-following language models, Flan-T5\footnote{\url{https://huggingface.co/docs/transformers/model_doc/flan-t5}} \citep{chung2022scaling} and T-Zero\footnote{\url{https://huggingface.co/bigscience/T0pp}}\citep{sanh2021multitask}, as a backbone model in our study.
 We use ten instructions for all datasets, which are acquired using ChatGPT \citep{openai2023gpt4} by paraphrasing an instruction template of each dataset.
 We evaluate bias mitigated models using the whole ten instructions and report the mean accuracy of them.
-Also, we use only ten instances to ensure the efficiency of our method for computing the bias attribution, where we randomly select ten data instances by three trials and report their mean accuracy.
-We detect and eliminate the top-$n$ bias neurons in all self-attention, cross-attention, and FFN of the model.
+All instructions for each dataset are shown in Appendix~\ref{appendix:inst-template}.